Sputum stain for mycobacteria

 - To increase the accuracy, this test is sometimes done 3 times, often 3 days in a row.

 The test sample is examined under a microscope.
 This sputum stain test can give your doctor a quick answer.
 Another test, called a culture, is done to confirm the results.
-A culture test may take several weeks to get results.
+A culture test may take several weeks (6 to 10 weeks) to get results.

 How to Prepare for the Test